the-events-calendar/event-tickets/readme.txt

 * Visitors can RSVP to events
 * Add RSVP to posts, pages, or any custom post type
 * Works out of the box with The Events Calendar
-* Upgrade to [Event Tickets Plus](http://m.tri.be/18th) to sell tickets using WooCommerce, Shopp, Easy Digital Downloads or WP-eCommerce
+* Upgrade to [Event Tickets Plus](http://m.tri.be/18th) to sell tickets using WooCommerce and Easy Digital Downloads
 * Completely responsive from mobile to tablet to desktop
 * Tested on the major theme frameworks such as Avada, Genesis, Woo Themes, Thesis and many more.
 * Internationalized & Translated